vamado09/NLP_Sentiment_Analyzer_Project/README.md

 This app was created using Google Colab, Python and Streamlit.

-You can "Spotify.csv" and "movie_reviews.csv" to test the app.
+You can use "Spotify.csv" and "movie_reviews.csv" to test the app.
+You can find both of these csv files in "Releases" section for download and testing.

 * Web App password --> nlp_analyzer